Living Trust vs Living Will: Key Differences You Need to Know for Estate Planning

 • Avoiding Probate: Individuals with substantial assets ($100,000+) or real estate in multiple states benefit from bypassing the probate process, which saves time and protects privacy.

-• Incapacity Planning: If there’s concern about future incapacity, a living trust ensures continuous management of assets without court intervention, as the chosen trustee steps in automatically.
+• Incapacity Planning: If there’s concern about future incapacity, a living trust ensures continuous asset management without court intervention, as the chosen trustee steps in automatically.

 • Minor Beneficiaries: Parents or guardians often opt for a living trust to manage and distribute assets to minor children, providing guidelines until they reach a specified age.

-• Privacy Concerns: For those valuing privacy, a living trust keeps asset distribution details confidential, unlike wills which become public record once probated.
+• Privacy Concerns: For those who value privacy, a living trust keeps asset distribution details confidential, unlike wills, which become public records once probated.

 Potential Drawbacks